‹ Back to Insights

 Bikes are a great example of products that rely heavily on bonded materials to stay bonded during years of intense usage with a very quantitative value on their use - how many miles are put on them.

-In early 2020 there were several users of Shimano’s Hollowtech cranksets that were experiencing unexpected failures of the crank arms.
+In early 2020several users of Shimano’s Hollowtech cranksets experienced unexpected failures of the crank arms.

-For the non-cyclists among us, the cranksets encompass the pedals and the mechanism that attaches them to the bike frame and the gear that allow them to rotate and move the chain that moves the gears that moves the rear wheel.
+For non-cyclists, the crankset encompasses the pedals, the mechanism that attaches them to the bike frame, and the gear that allows them to rotate and move the chain that moves the gears that move the rear wheel.

 The crank arm is the (usually metal) piece that connects the pedal to the crank (gear).
 The cyclists experiencing these failures were noticing that one-half of the bonded aluminum alloy crank arm on one side of the crankset was pulling away from the other half of the crank arm (see photo).

-This first photo is a cross-section of the crankset, so you can see the two interlocking pieces.
+This first photo is a cross-section of the crankset, showing the two interlocking pieces.
 Photo courtesy of Hands on Bike.

 hands-on-bike